is-leeroy-jenkins/Baby/Resources/Github/Users.md

-# How to use Bocefus
+# How to use Baby

-Simply run the executable `BocefusSetup.exe` and it should install.
+Simply run the executable `BabySetup.exe` and it should install.

 This only works on Windows.